-Ms. Stoupe has been recognized for her cutting-edge work for Japanese clients and in 2008 was the second youngest person on the "Top 50 Under 45" list published by IP Law & Business.
-The 2014 editions of Chambers Global and Chambers Asia Pacific ranked Ms. Stoupe as an “Up and Coming” lawyer in dispute resolution.
-She was recommended by the 2015 edition of Legal 500 Asia Pacific for her intellectual property law expertise and has been recognized by the Japan edition of Best Lawyers in the category of Intellectual Property since the 2010 edition.
+Ms. Stoupe has been recognized for her cutting-edge work for Japanese clients and in 2008 was the second youngest person on the “Top 50 Under 45” list published by IP Law & Business.
+Ms. Stoupe is ranked in the 2015 edition of Chambers Asia Pacific and the 2014 edition of Chambers Global for dispute resolution.
+She is recommended by the 2015 edition of Legal 500 Asia Pacific for her intellectual property law expertise and has been recognized by the Japan edition of Best Lawyers in the category of Intellectual Property since the 2010 edition.

 Ms. Stoupe is licensed to practice law in California, England and Wales, and New Zealand.